 In this issue, we revisit some familiar themes and places but we look at them in new ways, or deeper ways.
 We take a second look at Cebu and discover the fresh creative energy in the city, as well as look past the pristine beaches of Danjugan Island in Negros.
 And while we’re on the topic of going deeper, we also ask the uncomfortable questions surrounding the new wave of voluntourism.

-ON THE COVER Mark Mabang, Elaine Abonal, Ziggie Gonzales, & Bea Vega by Fransico Guerrero
+On the cover Mark Mabang, Elaine Abonal, Ziggie Gonzales, & Bea Vega

 The proximity, the spontaneity; it’s all very Cebu.
 Something tells me a trip home is inevitably on the horizon.

 – This Is Not Your Parent’s Cebu